riteshkatekar/Medical_Chatbot/README.md

 ```

-### 5. Generate the dataset for the project using following command
+### 5. Generate the dataset for the project using following command (run this in root directory)
 ```bash
 python generate_dataset.py